OutSystems/docs-product/src/setup/intro.md

     1\.
 [Download the Installer](https://www.microsoft.com/en-us/download/details.aspx?id=48159) from Microsoft.
     2\.
 Rename the Build Tools Installer to `BuildTools_Full.exe`.

-1. Run the Platform Server installer package as usual.
+1. Run the installation package as usual.
 The binaries you downloaded from Microsoft will be detected by the installation package.

 ## More Information